 - Antibiotic & Antimicrobial Bamboo sheets can keep your bed germ-free.
-With its antimicrobial and antibiotic properties, bamboo textiles are gaining popularity for not just babies, but for adults too.
-The plant is rarely attacked by pests or infectious bacterial disease.
+With its antimicrobial and antibiotic properties, bamboo textiles are gaining popularity for not just babies but adults too.
+The plant is rarely attacked by pests or infectious bacterial diseases.
 Poultices made from the shoots are used to dress and clean wounds to prevent infections, as well as to heal wounds that are infected.
 Bamboo fiber socks are used today to prevent foot odor.

 - Natural Diuretic Bamboo is used to stimulate the smooth flow of urine for people with urinary troubles.
 The leaves can restore body fluid and are a natural diuretic, promoting bladder health.

 - Healthy Weight Loss A cup of bamboo shoots can keep you full and satiated for hours, yet it only contains 13 calories and less than 0.5 g of fat.
 Compare this to 1/2 a cup of french fries that has a whopping 365 calories, yet has insignificant nutritional properties and is not filling.
 By eating nutrition-packed bamboo, unwanted cravings in the body are extinguished, further aiding with healthy weight loss.
 Bamboo is eaten steamed, cooked, in curries, as a side dish and more.